Bargain-Loving Brits in the Sun: History

 After ordering 46 new episodes of Bargain-Loving Brits in the Sun in 2022, the channel recommissioned the show in 2023 with an order totalling 136 episodes.
 Even though this order included 16 episodes to be broadcast in peak-time, only three episodes of series 11 were broadcast in this timeslot, including a tribute to the late Graham 'Happy Days' Boland.
 Instead of broadcasting the next episode in its 8pm Sunday night slot, the show was replaced in the schedule with a repeat of Greggs: What's Really in it? with Grace Dent.
 Nevertheless, the rest of the primetime series 11 episodes were moved into the daytime slot to run back-to-back with the episodes commissioned for that timeslot.
-In 2024 the cast included Ding Dong Val, the Avon sales lady, ex-haulage contractor Uncle Ron, who was now getting into the bar business in Benidorm, pitmaster Chunkz from barbecue business The Saucy Pig, holiday park representative Bambi Dhami, part-time drag queen Colin ‘Coco’ Brown, seen performing his act by night and at the animal rescue centre he runs with his Spanish partner Sebastian in Murcia during the day, Nigel the Benidorm TikTok Guide and drag duo Wayne and Des.
+In 2024 the cast included Ding Dong Val, the Avon sales lady, ex-haulage contractor Uncle Ron, who was now getting into the bar business in Benidorm, pitmaster Chunkz (Paul Devlin) from barbecue business The Saucy Pig, holiday park representative Bambi Dhami, part-time drag queen Colin ‘Coco’ Brown, seen performing his act by night and at the animal rescue centre he runs with his Spanish partner Sebastian in Murcia during the day, Nigel the Benidorm TikTok Guide and drag duo Wayne and Des.

 Series 12 debuted in September 2024 in a 4pm slot with the cast including Welsh singer Laura Elen, bar owner Simon Dearing and JoJo Love.
 In October 2024, the series was recommissioned for another 80 episodes, with the show still being produced for Channel 5 by Red Sauce/Zinc Media Group.